 221 Gandhi and Tagore: Their Impact on Twentieth Century India

+3 credits

 The influence on modern India of the lives and thoughts of these two giants in politics and literature.
 Special attention is given to Gandhi's understanding of non-violence and to the vast and varied literary output of Rabindranath Tagore.
 A significant by-product may be a deeper understanding of the Hindu world-view.
-Offered in 1981-82 and alternate years.

 229 Non-Western Art I

 See Art 229.

-230 Survey of Non-Western Art II

-See Art 230.
+230 Survey of Non-Western Art II See Art 230.